-59. In 2015 the SDGs were agreed as an integrated and indivisible set of Goals and they cannot be achieved one at a time or in siloes.
-The 2019 and 2023 Global Sustainable Development Reports make the evidence-based case that transformation toward sustainable development will only be possible if actions address systems of Goals and Targets.
-Policy actions are needed to drive key transitions and to serve as multipliers that advance progress across the SDGs.
-National priorities and contexts will determine the precise mix of policies and interventions, but combining actions and actors geared to leave no one behind with those that balance human well-being and the stewardship of nature can help build a holistic approach.
+59. In 2015, the Sustainable Development Goals were agreed as an integrated and indivisible set of Goals and they cannot be achieved one at a time or in siloes.
+In the 2019 and 2023 editions of the Global Sustainable Development Report, the evidence-based case is made that transformation towards sustainable development will only be possible if actions address systems of goals and targets.
+Policy actions are needed to drive key transitions and to serve as multipliers that advance progress across the Goals.
+National priorities and contexts will determine the precise mix of policies and interventions, but combining actions and actors geared towards leave no one behind with those that balance human well-being and the stewardship of nature can help build a holistic approach.